Simple Past or Past Progressive – English Tense Comparison

 Example

-But one day, when I was talking to a farmer in a village, my mobile rang.
+But one day, when I was talking to a farmer in a village, my phone rang.
 My friends were calling to tell me that they were waiting under a bus stop because it was raining so heavily at the seaside!

 When to use the simple past and past progressive